sjentsch/lsjDocs/Ch01/Ch01_WhyStats_3.rst

       the Australian government charges for university fees, you will notice something interesting: statistics is designated as a “national priority” category, and so the fees are much, much lower than for any other area of study.
-Thit is because there is a massive shortage of statisticians out there.
+This is because there is a massive shortage of statisticians out there.
 So, from your perspective as a psychological researcher, the laws of supply and demand are not exactly on your side here!
 As a result, in almost